 Generic pharmaceutical products must meet the same quality standards as branded pharmaceutical products although they are generally sold at prices that are substantially lower than those of their branded counterparts.
 As a result, generic pharmaceuticals represent a much larger percentage of total drug prescriptions dispensed than their corresponding percentage of total sales.
 This discount tends to increase (and margins tend to decrease) as the number of generic competitors increases for a given product.
 Because of this pricing dynamic, companies that are among the first to develop and market a generic pharmaceutical tend to earn higher profits than companies that subsequently enter the market for that product.
 Furthermore, products that are difficult to develop or are intended for niche markets generally attract fewer generic competitors and therefore may offer higher profit margins than those products that attract a larger number of competitors.
-However, profit is influenced by many factors other than the number of competitors for a given drug or the size of the market, as for a product with many competitors or a small market, as for a product with many competitors or a large market.
+However, profit is influenced by many factors other than the number of competitors for a given drug or the size of the market.
+Depending on the actions of each of our competitors, price discounts can be just as significant for a specific product with only a few competitors or a small market, as for a product with many competitors or a large market.